-The Preferences dialog is accessed from the Edit menu (Windows and Linux) and SpectraView II application menu (Mac OS).
-It is divided into 5 different tabs.
+The Preferences dialog is accessed from the Edit menu on Windows and Linux, and on the SpectraView II application menu on Mac OS.
+The selections are divided into 5 different tabs.

 The default settings for the entire Preferences can be restored by clicking the Defaults button.